-Novak Djokovic’s Grand Slam quest is alive and well, will meet Daniil Medvedev in U.S. Open final
+Novak Djokovic’s Grand Slam quest is alive and well, and he will meet Daniil Medvedev in U.S. Open final

 He held the advantage and leveled the match to force a fifth set — the first fifth set for either man during the tournament.

-Djokovic had reason to flap his arms and demand applause — a mad maestro of the racket — for the devilish drop shot and forehand winner he struck to break Zverev after lulling him into a rhythm of pace early in the fifth set.
+Djokovic had reason to flap his arms and demand applause as if a mad maestro of the racket for the wicked drop shot and forehand winner he struck to break Zverev early in the deciding set after lulling him into a rhythm of pace.

 From that front-running spot, the Serb didn’t falter, closing the final set with relative ease.